FelixFortis/adventure_time_online/README.md

 ## Overview

 An Elixir/Phoenix application for playing the [AdventureTime](https://github.com/FelixFortis/adventure_time) game in the browser.
+LiveView and PubSub are used for updating the page when users interact with their heroes.

 ## Demo